 Medical negligence occurs when the care provided by a health care professional (such as a doctor, nurse or dentist) or organisation (such as a hospital) falls below a reasonable standard.
 Any claim for compensation will be governed by the provisions of the Civil Liability Act.
 Negligence arises when a person / organisation fails to take reasonable care for the welfare of another in circumstances where it could reasonably be foreseen the failure to take that reasonable care could result in that other person suffering damage.
 It can include, but is not limited to, the following:

 - Failure to correctly report on test results

 - Failure or delay in providing appropriate treatment or referral

 - Failure to perform surgery with reasonable care and skill

 - Failure to provide post–operative care with reasonable care and skill.

-Taylor & Scott’s team of medical negligence lawyers is headed by David Hartstein, who is recognised by the Law Society of NSW as an expert in personal injury litigation.
-David’s team has extensive experience in this complex area of law and are mindful of the legal difficulties arising from pursuing negligence claims against medical practitioners and allied health care providers.
+Taylor & Scott’s team of medical negligence lawyers is headed by Simon Meigan and David Hartstein, who are recognised by the Law Society of NSW as experts, in personal injury litigation.
+Simon, David and their team have extensive experience in this complex area of law and are mindful of the legal difficulties arising from pursuing negligence claims against medical practitioners and allied health care providers.

 We take the utmost care in our efforts to ensure the strongest possible evidence is obtained on your behalf.
 In previous cases we have employed experts from interstate and abroad to ensure that our clients have the greatest likelihood of obtaining a fair result.
 In one recent case, we obtained an expert opinion from a specialist in the United Kingdom, after specialists in Australia were reluctant to provide an opinion for one of our cases.
 The specialist opinion we obtained caused the defendant doctor and the insurer to capitulate and we successfully sued for major injuries sustained by our client.